 In those cases, the screenshot is the right input.
 The mistake is stopping there.

 Screenshots often come from social saves, links, and bookmarks you could not file in the moment.
-See how to organize Instagram saved posts, compare a bookmark manager for iPhone, or organize TikTok saves if your camera roll is full of social finds.
+See how to save recipe screenshots, organize outfit screenshots, save restaurant screenshots, organize Instagram saved posts, compare a bookmark manager for iPhone, or organize TikTok saves if your camera roll is full of social finds.

 If screenshots are only one part of the mess, read how to save everything in one place or organize social media saves on iPhone.